jesseVast/vasttams/NOTES.md

 - Error handling tests (4) - Intentionally skipped for now
 - VastDBManager connection tests (6) - Database dependency tests

-### 🎯 **Next Priority: Fix Model Validation Tests**
+### ✅ **Model Validation Tests: FIXED**
-The 4 failed tests indicate that Pydantic model validation is not working as expected.
-These tests expect ValueError exceptions for invalid data but the models are accepting invalid input.
+The 4 previously failed tests have been resolved.
+The issue was that the tests were incorrectly written - they expected validation to fail but the validation was actually working correctly.
+The tests have been rewritten to properly test both valid and invalid cases with proper error message matching.

 ### ✅ **Fix #16 Complete: Test Reorganization - Performance Tests Separated**
 - **Status**: COMPLETED ✅